sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 .. math:: SE(X̄) = \frac{\sigma}{\sqrt{N}}

-In other words, if the null hypothesit is true then the sampling distribution of the mean can be written as follows:
+In other words, if the null hypothesis is true then the sampling distribution of the mean can be written as follows:

 | *X̄* ~ Normal(µ\ :sub:`0`, *SE(X̄)*)